Tyrrrz/CliFx/Readme.md

 }
 ```

+The above code will create and run a `CliApplication` that will resolve commands defined in the calling assembly.
+Using fluent interface provided by `CliApplicationBuilder` you can also easily configure other aspects of your application.

-In order to add functionality to your application, you need to define at least one command.
+In order to add functionality, however, you need to define at least one command.
 Commands are essentially entry points through which the user can interact with your application.
 You can think of them as something similar to controllers in ASP.NET Core.

 To define a command, just create a new class that implements the `ICommand` interface and annotate it with `[Command]` attribute: